Private equity in South Africa: market and regulatory overview

 A Q&A guide to private equity law in South Africa.

-This Q&A is part of the multi-jurisdictional guide to private equity.
+This Q&A is part of the global guide to private equity.
 It gives a structured overview of the key practical issues including, the level of activity and recent trends in the market; investment incentives for institutional and private investors; the mechanics involved in establishing a private equity fund; equity and debt finance issues in a private equity transaction; issues surrounding buyouts and the relationship between the portfolio company's managers and the private equity funds; management incentives; and exit routes from investments.
 Details on national private equity and venture capital associations are also included.

 The market continues to be dominated by pension and endowment funds.
 Of the total ZAR27.3 billion raised in 2013: